awsdocs/aws-glue-developer-guide/doc_source/add-job.md

 **Use Glue Data Catalog as the Hive metastore**
 Enables you to use the AWS Glue Data Catalog as a Spark Hive metastore\.

+**Spark UI**
+Enable the use of Spark UI for monitoring this job\.
+For more information, see [Enabling the Apache Spark Web UI for AWS Glue Jobs](monitor-spark-ui-jobs.md)\.

  For more information about adding a job using the AWS Glue console, see [Working with Jobs on the AWS Glue Console](console-jobs.md)\.